 We have been seeing a lot of puppies and kittens this week so I thought I would talk about how to introduce a new cat into the household.
 There are a few things to consider before learning how to introduce cats in the same household.
 Before getting another cat it is important to ask yourself three questions.
 Will I be happy if the cats aren’t best friends or need to be separated long term?
 Do I have the finances to care for another cat?
-Is there enough space for multiple resources in multiple areas?
+Is there enough space for multiple resources in multiple areas, like having some fun cat scratching trees for them to keep their claws clean?
 If you answered yes to all these questions then you are ready for a new family member.

 For a successful and pleasant experience, I would recommend following these guidelines.
 If you already have an adult cat, get a kitten because a kitten is not as threatening to their territory.
 If you have a geriatric cat (>10 years old) get two kittens.
 If you are getting two cats at the same time I would recommend getting two siblings, as they will have the same energy level and are the same age or get mother and kitten.
 Believe it or not gender does matter and I was surprised by the fact that two males will get along better than any other combination.
 Two females in the same household would be my last choice as far as gender goes.